A Distance-based Paraconsistent Semantics for DL-Lite: Distance-based semantics for TBoxes

-The first statement guarantees that if a type group contains a non-empty type set then a minimal type of it always exists and the second shows that each type belong to all members of a type group is exactly a minimal type.
+The first statement guarantees that a minimal type of it always exists if a type group contains a non-empty type set and the second shows that each type belong to all members of a type group is exactly a minimal type.